dtlam2601/Data-engineering-zoomcamp/week_4_analytics_engineering/readme.md

      - Data governance
    - Roles in a data team
      - Data Engineer: prepare and maintain infrastructure
-     - Analytics Engineer: introduce the good software engineering practices from the data engineer to the efforts of the data analysts and the data scients.
+     - Analytics Engineer: introduce the good software engineering practices from the data engineer to the efforts of the data analysts and the data scientist.
-     - Data Analyst: is going to be using the data hosted in that infrestructure to answer questions and solve the problems
+     - Data Analyst: is going to be using the data hosted in that infrastructure to answer questions and solve the problems
    - Tooling
      - Data loading: pipe tool  or stich or it could be: Prefect, Airflow
      - Data storing: cloud data warehouses like: BigQuery, Snowflake, Redshift